jacobgb24/gog-galaxy-dolphin/README.md

 ## Installation
-Either generate the plugins via `generate_plugins.py` or download from the releases.
+Either generate the plugins via `generate_plugins.py` or download from the [releases page](https://github.com/jacobgb24/gog-galaxy-dolphin/releases).
 Place the two plugin folders into the correct location for GOG.

 Windows: `%localappdata%\GOG.com\Galaxy\plugins\installed`